Press enter to see results or esc to cancel.

 Temporary Resident Visa

-Known as the Residente Temporal visa, the temporary resident visa applies to expats who wish to stay in Mexico for over 180 days but still less than four years and also intend to work there.
+Known as the Residente Temporal visa, the temporary resident visa applies to expats who wish to stay in Mexico for over 180 days but for less than four years and also intend to work there.
 The visa applies to employees who have a long-term arrangement with a Mexican employer.

 This particular visa is issued for expats to then secure the temporary resident (residente temporal) permit, which expats must apply for within 30 days of arriving in Mexico.
 With this visa, expats will then get approved for multiple entries into and departures from the country.